 Delineating between complex and more straightforward app migrations is helpful during the planning process.

-The five steps outlined above will bring transformational change to your distributed identity management in a multi-cloud context.
+The five steps outlined above are high-level guideposts to help you begin your journey with distributed identity management in a multi-cloud context.
 To ensure your team can optimize the newly gained benefits from this project, it’s essential to assess what resources and investments will be needed to support the new ecosystem.